 How Nature-Based Experiential Learning Supports Teens With Level 1 Autism

-Experiential learning, especially when immersed in nature, is about learning through doing and engaging directly with the environment.
+Learning in outpatient settings, such as traditional talk therapy, can be effective, but often lacks the opportunity to put what one has learned into practice.
+Experiential learning really allows teens to put their learning to the test.
 For teens with Level 1 Autism, these hands-on, nature-based activities at ThreePeaks Ascent can be transformative.
 The combination of structured adventure therapy and the natural world provides a setting where they can develop critical daily life skills at their own pace, surrounded by the calming, restorative effects of nature.

 Teens with Level 1 Autism thrive in environments that engage both their minds and bodies.
 At ThreePeaks Ascent, activities like hiking, slackline, and mountain biking challenge them to stretch their cognitive flexibility, build problem-solving skills, and improve emotional regulation.
 Nature plays a powerful role in this process.
 The unpredictability of a mountain trail or the focus required to scale a rock wall mirrors the real-world challenges these teens face.
 Each task presents an opportunity to practice important social skills like teamwork and communication while also fostering individual growth and resilience.